yanicen1/Sales_Data_Analysis/README.md

 3. Perform an ABC analysis of items and present the results in a table.

-4. Display a table listing managers who have generated negative profits along with the number of orders with negative profits.
+4. Display a table listing managers who have generated negative profits and the number of orders with negative profits.

+## Solution
+The solution is presented in Project_1 where the ABC analysis of items is conducted without splitting by categories, and Project_2 where the ABC analysis of items is conducted with splitting by categories.